ctechfilmuniversity/project_kollisionen/README.md

 Diese generierten grafischen Elemente dienen anschließend als Impuls für Handbewegungen zum Spielen des Theremins.
 Somit knüpfen wir an Eisensteins Eisensteins Theorien zum Zusammenspiel zwischen Bild und Ton an.

-Quellen: Eisenstein, die Vertikalmontage S. 259-300, Eisenstein on Paper S. 166/167
+<sub>Quellen: Eisenstein, die Vertikalmontage S. 259-300, Eisenstein on Paper S. 166/167</sub>

 >_"In blue ink, Eisenstein drew the Battle on the Ice: moments from the fight between the Teutonic Knights and the warriors of Alexander Nevsky.
 In red pencil, he added abstract geometrical figures, which, however, sometimes clearly recalled horses.
 But these were not sketches for the film, whether in style or in meaning.
 They can be defined as ‘graphic formulae’ for the audiovisual combinations in the cinema: the blue standing for the image and the red for the music."_
 <sub> (Eisenstein on Paper p.
 166/167)</sub>